Romani people: Culture

-Romani people have traditionally displayed a desire to live in alignment with the natural world.
-Cooking was often done outdoors over open fires, using hunted or foraged ingredients.
-Many Roma in England historically lived and travelled around the English countryside in vardos, while others settled in urban areas.
-Today, the vast majority are settled and live in houses.
-Romani were often portrayed outdoors in rural settings in historical European art and literature.
+Romani people traditionally displayed a desire to live in alignment with the natural world.
+Cooking was often done outdoors over open fires, using hunted/foraged ingredients.
+Many Romanis in England historically lived and travelled around the English countryside in vardos, while others settled in urban areas.
+Today, most are sedentary and live in houses.
+Romanis were often portrayed outdoors in rural settings in historical European art and literature.

-Romani social behavior has traditionally been regulated by Indian social customs ("marime" or "marhime") which are still respected by most Roma (and by most older generations of Sinti).
+Romani social behavior has traditionally been regulated by Indian social customs ("marime" or "marhime") which are respected by most Roma (and by most older generations of Sinti).
 This regulation affects many aspects of life and is applied to actions, people and things: parts of the human body are considered impure, the genital organs (because they produce emissions) and the rest of the lower body.
 Clothes for the lower body, as well as the clothes of menstruating women, are washed separately.
 Items used for eating are also washed in a different place.
-Childbirth is considered impure and must occur outside the dwelling place.
-The mother is deemed to be impure for forty days after giving birth.
+Childbirth is considered impure and must occur outside the dwelling.
+The mother is deemed impure for forty days after giving birth.

-Death is considered impure, and affects the whole family of the dead, who remain impure for a period of time.
-In contrast to the practice of cremating the dead, Romani dead must be buried.
+Death is considered impure, and affects the whole family, who remain impure for a period of time.
+Romani dead must be buried.
 Animals that are considered to have unclean habits are not eaten by the community.